 Blogs are considered the oldest form of sharing thoughts in social media.
 The advent of social media websites as Facebook and Twitter has made little impact on blogging platforms.
 Blogs can be general and specific.
-Blogs on niche topics as technology, fashion and sports have gained increased acceptance amongst youth and help them channelize their creativity in a positive manner.
+Blogs on niche topics as technology, fashion and sports have gained increased acceptance among youth and help them channelize their creativity in a positive manner.

 Below are listed some of the common blogging platforms.
 Take your pick and choose the one that suits your need the best.

 WordPress is one of the oldest blogging platforms.
-A distinct advantage of wordpress is that it is available in self-hosting mode unlike other blog platforms that are publicly hosted on the internet.
+A distinct advantage of WordPress is that it is available in self-hosting mode unlike other blog platforms that are publicly hosted on the internet.

-Take a quick look at pros and cons of wordpress and decide for yourself, if this is what you are looking for.
+Take a quick look at pros and cons of WordPress and decide for yourself, if this is what you are looking for.